nayasinghania/technical-portfolio-website/README.md

 #### Projects
 The fields for a project are name, dates, description, Github link, and hosted project link (optional).

-#### Animation
-The only animation is there side scroll effect that displays the tagline on the homepage.
-If you would like to remove this animation, you can remove all the css properties related to the animation within the `.tagline` tag in `src/app/globals.css`.

 ### Styling
-As previously mentioned, most custom styling is in `src/app/globals.css`.
+As previously mentioned, all custom styling is in `src/app/globals.css`.
 Some styling may be in the component or page files themselves.
 Please note that `src/components/ui` contains components directly from Shadcn UI.
 These most likely do not need to be edited to customize styling.

+#### Animation
+The only animation is there side scroll effect that displays the tagline on the homepage.
+If you would like to remove this animation, you can remove all the css properties related to the animation within the `.tagline` tag in `src/app/globals.css`.

 ## Deploying
 Using Netlify or Vercel is recommended for a free way to host your website at a subdomain, with the ability to add a purchased custom domain if desired.
 Both of these deployment providers have Next.js support built in, so it should be a extremely straightforward process.